AP sources: MLB players cut to 89 games, want prorated money | Times Leader

 MLB did not appear to view the proposal as productive but made no comment.
 MLB has said that absent an agreement it could go ahead with a shorter schedule of perhaps 50 games.

+The union’s plan would have the World Series end in mid-to-late November, and players said they would accept MLB’s proposal to have the ability to shift postseason games to neutral sites.

-But players insist on full prorated salaries as specified in the March 26 agreement between the perpetually feuding sides.
+Players continue to insist on full prorated salaries as specified in the March 26 agreement between the perpetually feuding sides.
+The deal gave players service time in the event no games are played this year along with a $170 million salary advance.

 Players had been set to earn about $4 billion in salaries this year before opening day was pushed back from March 26 due to the new coronavirus, and the union’s initial economic proposal on May 31 called for a 114-game schedule running through October and salaries totaling $2.8 billion.
 The shorter schedule in the new plan lowered the amount to about $2.2 billion.